Subtitle about what this reaction paper is about, if not apparent from Title

 Since you will be doing multiple reaction papers by the end of your time in SGC, you'll

 want to rename this file.
-You might name it after the site location, or the semester,
+You might name it after the item to which you are reacting, or the semester,

 or just "reaction1.html", "reaction2.html", etc.